racinmat/PDDL-docker/README.md

 1. In web editor, install Timeline Viewer by clicking `Plugins` and then `Install` in row with Timeline Viewer (obviously)
 2. Copy output of temporal planner.
 To get it, click tab with plan and then `output`, copy the output.
 3. Click tab with Timeline Viewer and paste the plan output there.
 It should immediately visualize the timeline of found plan.

+#### Temporal solution looks weird, person leaves work before getting it done...
+Check if `at start`, `at end` and `over all` are correctly used.
+Use predicated to "lock" people in some action.
+For example: predicate `not_working`can be used to check that people are not working when walking or boarding vehicles.
+You can have this predicate as precondition to these action, remove this predicate at start of work and add it at end of work.

+#### Solver does not tell me what is wrong
+Try another solver.
+Different solvers are verbose for different kinds of errors.